 Reporting is a big part of any business, especially in real estate.
 Real estate CRM makes it possible to form different reports in your system, whether it is sales or marketing related.
 You can create templates, and customize them after.
 All generated and created reports will be saved in a system, there you will be able to group, filter, and sort your reports.

 Instead of going to different email accounts and checking out whether a customer or a lead has replied, you can do it on one platform.
-By integrating an email account to CRM, you will be able to:
+By integrating an email account to CRM, you will be able to write emails, schedule the follow-up, and create email templates.

 In addition, you will know who opened your emails and when.
 Real estate CRM allows you to view statistics on email opens and clicks.
 Custom URLs usage allows to track contact actions and increase email conversions.